aumpierre-unb/InternalFluidFlow.jl/instructions.md

-## Using the Internal Fluid Flow module for Julia:
+## Using the InternalFluidFlow module for Julia:

 ### Add and load the module from JuliaHub repository (last released version)